Wings of Faith Academy offers a fully accredited high school diploma through its dual-enrollment program with Lighthouse Christian Academy.

 BIBLE (Life of Christ, New Testament Survey, Old Testament Survey)

-PHYSICAL EDUCATION: This course gives the student an appreciation for physical fitness and allows him to participate in several team and individual sports.
+PHYSICAL EDUCATION: This course gives the student an appreciation for physical fitness and allows her to participate in several team and individual sports.

 WORD BUILDING: This course emphasizes the spellings, meanings, and functions of words.